A Moment That Changed Everything

 The numbers tell part of the story:

-• 76% of professional developers are using or plan to use AI coding tools, with 62% already using them—up from 44% last year (Stack Overflow 2024 Developer Survey)
+- 84% of developers are using or plan to use AI coding tools, with 51% using them daily (Stack Overflow 2025 Developer Survey)

-• $500 million run rate for Claude Code alone, making it one of the fastest-growing products in startup history
+- $500 million annualized revenue for Claude Code within two months of launch, making it one of the fastest-growing products in startup history

 But numbers alone don't capture the shift.
 What's changing is the nature of the work itself.